Here are four reasons why drones will take off in the next two years

 >> Scroll down for a who’s who of ASX drone stocks.

 The Israeli tech play makes communications equipment for drones and robotics.

-Last month, aerospace behemoth Airbus placed an order for the company’s two-way drone datalink software to aid its own drone work.
+In October 2018, aerospace behemoth Airbus placed an order for the company’s two-way drone datalink software to aid its own drone work.